benjisidi/saltmarsh/Session 3 - TBC.md

 	- Comprehend languages
 	- Tenser's floating disk
 	- Shatter
+# The Stairs Down
+We head back to the main room and check for any more hidden doors.
+We find one in a corner and it reveals a staircase heading downwards, even deeper into the cliff beneath the manor.

+The staircase leads to a natural cave in the cliff.
+There's well trodden paths here and
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading